scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** 1 minute
 - **Damage Type:** fire

 Cause 2 creatures you can see in range to burst into flames.
 Make a spellcasting roll against the creatures Dexterity save.
-On success they ignite in flames taking 1 wound in fire damage and gaining Burn 1, or Burn 2 on a critical.
+On success they ignite in flames taking 1/0 in fire damage and gaining Burn 1, or Burn 2 on a critical.

 You may target an additional creature for every level cast above 2nd.

 #### Dispel Magic
 *2nd level*

-- **Casting Time:** 5 AP
+- **Casting Time:** 10 AP
-- **Range:** 5
+- **Range:** 10
 - **Duration:** instant

-You attempt to dispel a single magical effect targeting a creature or area.
-Make a spellcasting roll against 2 terrible dice, adding successes or failures based on the difference between this spell level and the target effect's spell level.
-For example, you add 2 successes when casting _Dispel Magic_ at 4th level against an effect from a 2nd level spell, or 3 failures when casting at 2nd level against a 5th level effect.
-On success the effect immediately ends.

-Multiple casters can attempt to dispel the same spell, using the highest spellcasting roll and adding successes equal to the total spell level of all _Dispel Magic_'s cast.

-Some magical effects may not come from a spell.
-In these cases the GM determines how many successes and failures to add or if the spell fails.
+You attempt to dispel all magical effects in a 2x2 tile area in range.
+Make a spellcasting roll.
+Starting with the lowest level effect, roll a terrible die for each level.
+On success the effect ends, then remove the highest die in your roll.
+Repeat this for every effect until there are no more effects or you fail a roll.

+Add an enhanced die for every level cast above 2nd.

 #### Elemental Shell
 *2nd level*